 Hope College provides as a benefit to full time personnel and their families a tuition waiver plan that will assist children, spouses, and employees.
 Benefits are available through the Hope College Employee Tuition Waiver Plan or the GLCA Tuition Remission Program.
-For a complete summary of both plans, including eligibility requirements, information can be found at the following: https://hope.edu/admin/hr/benefits/tuitionwaivers.htm
+For a complete summary of both plans, including eligibility requirements, information can be found on the employee benefits page.

 A Travel Policy and Procedure for using Corporate Credit Cards have been designed to enable staff members to provide accountability of travel expenses.
 Guidelines are general and are not expected to cover every situation.
 Some College divisions/departments also have internal policies which may include per diems, travel maximums, etc. For exact information please contact your department supervisor.
-More general information and guidelines, can be found at https://hope.edu/admin/business/policies/travel_policy.pdf
+More general information and guidelines, can be found at the Expence and Resource Stewardship Policy.

 A stable core-city neighborhood is vital to the mission of Hope College and to the Holland Community.
 The ""Walk to Work Program" has been established to combat neighborhood deterioration, to improve the quality of life for members of the community, to serve as a catalyst for further efforts to improve core city neighborhoods, and to assist employees in building equity with home ownership.

 The "Walk to Work Program" provides financial purchase and renovation incentives for benefit eligible Hope College and Creative Dining Services employees desiring to live in these targeted neighborhoods surrounding the College.
-Employees interested in this benefit are encouraged to visit https://hope.edu/admin/hr/benefits/index.htm for specific policy details and information regarding the application and purchase process.
+Employees interested in this benefit are encouraged to visit the employee benefits page for specific policy details and information regarding the application and purchase process.

-Members of the Hope College community have full access to the collections of the Van Wylen Library, including the Tech Lab.
-Employees also have access to the Beardslee Library at Western Seminary through the library's on-line catalog.
-Circulating materials at Beardslee may be borrowed by Hope students, staff and faculty.
-Information regarding Van Wylen Library, including services provided can be found at http://hope.edu/lib/.
+Hope College employees have full access to the collections of the Van Wylen Library, including the Digital Media Lab, DVDs and streaming video content, children's books, new arrivals, browsing materials, and access to electronic materials from off-campus.
+Employees also have access to the Cook Library at Western Theological Seminary.
+Circulating materials at Cook may be borrowed by Hope students, staff, and faculty.
+Information regarding Van Wylen Library, including services provided can be found at https://hope.edu/library/.

 Any regular staff member with a current staff ID card may maintain a charge account at the Bookstore subject to store policies regarding such accounts.
 This service is a convenience to be used only for the personal purchases of staff members and their immediate families.
 The Bookstore also grants a 15% discount to staff members on cash as well as charge sales.
 (Some sale and low-margin items are not discounted.)
 Please be ready to present your staff card to ensure getting this discount.